Are you stuck trying to deliver digital transformation?

 Every business and technology leader that we work with is fighting to learn about successful strategies for digital transformation.
 These insights are vital for today’s companies to be able to survive and thrive in the digital economy.

-So following a popular webinar ‘Delivering Meaningful Results from Digital Transformation’ featuring with Neil Ward-Dutton of MWD Advisors, I’ve invited him to share his analyst expertise with our community by answering some of the most common and important questions about digital transformation.
+So following a popular webinar ‘Delivering Meaningful Results from Digital Transformation’ featuring Neil Ward-Dutton, he shared his analyst expertise with our community by answering some of the most common and important questions about digital transformation.

 Where a great many organizations focus only on the first part, we find that the most advanced organizations are working on both pieces – and reaping big rewards.

 2 – Where should businesses start with digital transformation?